devleaks/cockpitdecks-docs/docs/Extending/Internals/Design Helper.md

 # Web Deck Designer

-The Deck Designer is a tool that help positioning and sizing elements on a virtual web deck background image.
+The Deck Designer is a tool that help positioning and sizing elements on a web deck background image.

 ![[deckdesigner.png|600]]